-- Imagine that we have a ball pumped full of air.
+Imagine that we have a ball pumped full of air.
 Its initial volume is equal to

 35 °C. We then move it to an air-conditioned room with a temperature of

 15 °C. How does the volume of the ball change?

 T₁ = 35 °C = 308.15 K,

-T₂ = 15 °C = 288.15 K
+T₂ = 15 °C = 288.15 K.

 Then we can apply the Charles' law equation in the form where the final volume is being evaluated:

-= 2 l / 308.15 K * 288.15 K
+= 2 l / 308.15 K × 288.15 K

-As we can see, the volume decreases when the ball is moved from warmer to a cooler place.
+We can see that the volume decreases when we move the ball from a warmer to a cooler place.
 Sometimes you can experience that effect while changing your location or simply leaving an object alone when the weather turns.
-The ball seems to be under-inflated, and somebody may think that there is a hole, causing the air to leak.
+The ball seems under-inflated, and somebody may think there is a hole, causing the air to leak.
 Fortunately, it's only physics, so you don't have to buy another ball – just inflate the one you have and enjoy!

 In the second problem, we heat an easily-stretched container.
 It's filled with nitrogen, which is a good approximation of an ideal gas.
 We can find that its initial volume is

 0.03 ft³at room temperature,

-295 K. Then we put it close to the heating source, and leave it for a while.
+295 K. Then we put it close to the heating source and leave it for a while.
 After a few minutes, its volume has increased to

 0.062 ft³.
 With all of this data, can we estimate the temperature of our heater?

-T₂ = T₁ / V₁ * V₂ = 295 K * 0.03 ft³ / 0.062 ft³
+= 295 K × 0.03 ft³ / 0.062 ft³

 What is Charles' law application in real life?

-Balloon flight - you must have seen a balloon in the sky at least once in your life.
-Have you ever wondered how is it possible for it to fly, and why they are equipped with fire or another heating sources on board?
+Balloon flight – You must have seen a balloon in the sky at least once in your life.
+Have you ever wondered how it is possible for it to fly and why they are equipped with fire or other heating sources on board?
 Charles' law is the answer!
 Whenever the air is heated, its volume increases.
-As a result, the same amount (mass) of gas occupies a greater space, which means that the density decreases.
-The buoyancy of the surrounding air does the rest of the job, and so the balloon begins to float.
+As a result, the same amount (mass) of gas occupies a greater space, which means the density decreases.
+The buoyancy of the surrounding air does the rest of the job, so the balloon begins to float.